node4good/lodash-contrib/examples/builders-examples.js.md

 nested.one.two.three; // -> 4
 ```

-from here one could go wild and, for example, obtain under the same parent node, the updated branch
+from here one could go wild and, for example, obtain under the same parent node the updated branch
 and the original one, which might be useful for undo-like tasks

 ```javascript